j4nk3/Logsign-RCE/README.md

 - **ZDI-CAN-24169 > CVE-2024-5721**: Logsign Unified SecOps Platform Missing Authentication Remote Code Execution Vulnerability
 - **ZDI-CAN-24170 > CVE-2024-5722**: Logsign Unified SecOps Platform HTTP API Hard-coded Cryptographic Key Remote Code Execution Vulnerability

+Notice: The API GET request performed in the detection section is closed on some servers.
+For this reason, you can manually visit the website and check the version from the homepage.
+This is important in order not to miss a finding.

 The metasploit exploit phase will be updated...

 ## Usage